 An accident at work can be physically and financially devastating to you and your family.
 In addition to painful injuries and emotional distress, a workplace accident can keep you from returning to work.
 You may require expensive medical treatment.
 There is stress over lost income, how to pay medical bills and anxiety over if and when you will heal.

 Each year, thousands of employees suffer work-related injuries or illnesses.
 Sometimes workplace accidents are caused by a negligent employer or coworker.
 In other instances, the employee may cause his own injury or be hurt by a negligent third party.
 Regardless of the cause of your injury, if you are hurt on the job you may be eligible for certain benefits under the law.

-Workers compensation is statutory system which was enacted to guarantee employees hurt on the job would quickly receive needed benefits and payments.
-Workers compensation is a “no fault” system in which employees are entitled to receive assistance regardless of who is at fault.
+Workers compensation is the statutory system which was enacted to guarantee employees hurt on the job would quickly receive needed benefits and payments.
+Workers compensation is a “no-fault” system in which employees are entitled to receive assistance regardless of who is at fault.
 It provides various benefits, including: